k4black/fastapi-jwt/README.md

 * There is nice [fastapi-jwt-auth](https://github.com/IndominusByte/fastapi-jwt-auth/), but
   * poorly supported
-  * not "fastapi-style" (not native functions parameters)
+  * not "FastAPI-style" (not native functions parameters)

 ## FastAPI Integration